killergerbah/asbplayer-docs/docs/guides/android.md

 The website can be used as-is.
 The **Overlay UI** will be displayed instead of the default, desktop-optimized video controls.

+### Add to home screen

+As a progressive web app, the website can be added to the home screen of your Android device.
+From the browser menu, tap "add to home screen."

 ## Extension

 The asbplayer extension is available on the following Android browsers.
 As with the website, the primary way to interact with asbplayer will be through the **Overlay UI**.